The Male Fertility Factor: What Every Couple Should Know Before They Start Trying

 How can men improve their fertility?

-The encouraging part is that male fertility isn't fixed in place.
+The encouraging part is that male fertility is not fixed in place.
 Just as it is for women, much of it responds to the same everyday levers: what you eat, how you sleep, how you manage stress, and getting the right checks early.
 Sperm are produced continuously over roughly a three-month cycle, which means changes made today can show up in sperm health a few months down the track.
-Here's where to start.
+Here is where to start.

 What foods are good for sperm?